mtgrunt/blog/content/page/projects.md

 author: "Miles Wallace"
 description: "Building a Hugo Website with GitHub"
 tags: ["Hugo", "GitHub", "Hugo website"]
-#cover:
-    #image: img/raspberry_pi.png
-    #alt: 'This is a post image'
-    #caption: 'This is the caption'

 ---
 ## "Building a Hugo Website with GitHub."
 #### _03/05/2023_